Gila-Johanna-Hofmann/Persoenlichkeitstest/README.md

-# Project Name
-Persoenlichkeitstest - personality test
+# Persoenlichkeitstest - personality test

 ## General info
 The personality test was developed as a training project and a birthday present.